DaniilIgnatev/ResearchProject/README.md

 ## Documentation

-The documentation contains a demonstration of how the system works, running two LED chains on video and the corresponding oscillograms taken.
+The documentation includes a demonstration of the system's operation, launching two LED chains on video and recording the corresponding oscillograms.

+Export folder contains images of UML models and algorithms.

+UML VP Project describes the architecture of hardware and system functionality in general.

+VHDL modules folder includes word documents for each of Verilog modules in the Vivado project.

+Registers.docx file documents memory-mapped interface of the controller.

+*.graphml files are used to describe flowcharts.

 ## Hardware